nytimes/objective-c-style-guide/README.md

 Variables should be named as descriptively as possible.
 Single letter variable names should be avoided except in `for()` loops.

-Asterisks indicating pointers belong with the variable, i.e. `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.
+Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.

 Property definitions should be used in place of naked instance variables whenever possible.
 Direct instance variable access should be avoided except in initializer methods (`init`, `initWithCoder:`, etc…), `dealloc` methods and within custom setters and getters.
 For more information on using Accessor Methods in Initializer Methods and dealloc, see [here](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).